Sang-e-Mar Mar: Plot

 Sang-e-Mar Mar follows a Pashtun family, which is headed by Gulistan Khan and his wife Shameem.
 They have three sons—Safiullah, Aurang, and Goher—and a daughter, Bano.
 The drama begins with the death of Gulistan's aged father Baran Khan whom he kills with his own hands at Baran's request.

 Gulistan follows strict Pashtun traditions, such as avoiding western clothing, which is considered a threat to Pashtun traditional values.
 Gulistan's youngest son Aurang was sent to Peshawar University and, unlike his elder siblings, possesses urban and literal views.
 His only emotional attachment is to his mother, who is the reason he often visits his village Garhi Baran.

 A second storyline involves Shireen (nicknamed Shiri), the younger sister of Saif-ur-Rehman, a contractor.
 Shireen lives with her elder brother and his scheming and selfish wife, Pari.
 As a child, Shireen had a crush on Aurang when they studied at the same madrasa, but since both families live in different villages and Saif-ur-Rehman despises Gulistan, it has been difficult for Shireen and Aurang to interact.

-The third storyline involves Gulistan Khan's daughter, Shehr Bano (nicknamed Bano), who is in an forced marriage with Torah Khan (her cousin) by his late grandfather.
+The third storyline involves Gulistan Khan's daughter, Shehr Bano (nicknamed Bano), who is in a forced marriage with Torah Khan (her cousin) by his late grandfather.
 Bano is an abusive wife who hates her husband, as she feels she is too beautiful for him (because of her light skin and "pure" Pashtun heritage).
 Torah is Gulistan's nephew, and is ostracized by the family due to his mother's Bengali heritage.

 The storylines converge with Gulistan's second son Goher, a womanizer who sets his sights on Durkhanay (Shireen's friend).
 He writes love letters to Durkhanay, who falls in love with him and confides to Shireen.
 Shireen warns Durkhanay in vain that he is conning her.
 Pari, Shireen's sister-in-law, manipulates Shireen.
 Torah finds out about Goher's love affair and sends one of his spies, Bulbul, after him.
 Goher meets Durkhanay by a stream where he tries to trap Durkhanay but she refuses to show her veiled face.
 Goher asks Durkhanay to meet him again next week, and gifts her with bangles and a pranda ('braid band').